 What makes this recipe unique is that the apple pie crumble topping is made without oats.
 I know oat-based crumble toppings aren’t for everyone, but I think a sugar cookie crumble will be universally loved.

-Here’s what you’ll need to make the apple cream cheese pie and the sugar cookie pie crust:
+Here’s what you’ll need to make the cream cheese apple pie and the sugar cookie pie crust:

 - Sugar cookie mix

 - All-purpose flour

 This cheesecake-meets-pie kind of pie is going to be a huge hit at any fall or winter holiday party or event.
 I promise.